ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 ![](../assets/img/indexing/single_index_result_5.png)

-If we check on the analyze result above, since I created a composite index with `number_a` as the first key and `number_b` as the second, the index cannot be used to filter only on the `number_b` column.
+If we check on the analyze result above, since I created a composite index with `number_a` as the first key and `number_b` as the second, the index cannot be used to filter only on the `number_b` column (indicated by Parallel Sequential Scan chosen by the database).
 This is because the order of columns in a composite index matters.
 As stated in <a href="https://ameliarahman.github.io/2024-10/Explain-Postgres" target="_top"> Postgres Documentation </a>:

 _A multicolumn B-tree index can be used with query conditions that involve any subset of the index's columns, but the index is most efficient when there are constraints on the leading (leftmost) columns.
 The exact rule is that equality constraints on leading columns, plus any inequality constraints on the first column that does not have an equality constraint, will be used to limit the portion of the index that is scanned_